The house at 91 Court Street in Westfield, around 1892. Image from Picturesque Hampden (1892).

 Parker purchased this house around the same time as his marriage to his wife Mary.
 They were both about 35 years old at the time, and they spent their honeymoon in Enterprise, Florida and in Cuba, before returning to Westfield and moving into this house during the spring of 1909.
 Parker subsequently became president of the United States Whip Company in 1912, taking control of what was, at the time, the world’s largest whip manufacturer.
 By this point, the whip industry – which had formed such a large part of Westfield’s economy – was in decline, with the rise of automobiles eliminating the need for buggy whips.
 However, the company outlasted most of Westfield’s other whip manufacturers, and Parker remained its president until his death in 1951.

-At some point, Frederick and Mary Parker either demolished and rebuilt the house, or had its exterior dramatically altered.
-This likely occurred around the 1920s, and the result was a French Eclectic-style house, as shown in the present-day photo.
-By the 1930 census, they were living here alone except for a servant, and the property was valued at $50,000, equivalent to nearly $800,000 today.
+During the 1930 census, the newly-remodeled house was valued at $50,000, equivalent to nearly $800,000 today, and the Parkers were living here alone except for a servant.
 A decade later, in the aftermath of the Great Depression, its value had dropped to just $20,000, but by this point the Parkers employed two live-in servants, whom they paid $572 and $780 in yearly salaries.
 This was fairly typical income for domestic servants of the period, equivalent to about $10,600 and $14,500 today, respectively.

 Frederick Parker lived here until his death in 1951, at the age of 77.
 He left an estate that was valued at more than $1.3 million, or about $13 million today, and in his will he made a number of bequests to local charities.
 In addition, he left $250 to every employee who had worked at the United States Whip Company within the past two years.
 He left the bulk of his estate to his widow Mary, but she evidently had a sizable amount of property in her own name.
 She died a year later in 1952, and her estate was valued at over $7.2 million, more than $70 million today, which was described in the Springfield Union as one of the largest estates ever filed with the county’s registry of probate.